obiwanjacobi/Zsharp/docs/lexical/operators.md

 More mathematic concepts as operators?
 PI (and other constants), rad, deg, vectors, matrix, infinity, sin, cos, tan (inv), rounding (floor, ceiling), medium, mean, average, factorial/permutation/combination, sum...

 Operator that cascades the left value?
-See C# pattern matching with `is`.
+See C# pattern matching with `is`: `if c is 42 or 101`.
 So instead of `if c = 42 or c = 101` you can write something like `if c = 42 || 101`.
 See also [match expression](../expressions/match.md).
 Would also work with `if c in (42, 101)`.

 | Operator | Fn Name | Description
 |--|--|--
 | `&&` | cascading l-value logical-and
 | `\|\|` | cascading l-value logical-or

+> TBD: The `is` expression is probably easier to read and understand.
+No extra operators needed.

 ---